Philosophy and Guidelines

 - Verify that your student has checked out with the attendance office before leaving school.

-- Notify parents and students of this policy, Ensure daily attendance notification, Ensure notice of truancy.
+- Notify parents and students of this policy, ensure daily attendance notification, and ensure notice of truancy.

 No Participation List

 In order to help motivate student attendance and provide an opportunity to recover lost seat-time, MMHS has developed a point-based attendance system (new, 2019-20).
 For each unexcused absence or tardy, students will be required to make up hours with attention recovery.
 When a student reaches 10 hours, they will be placed on attendance warning status.
 The student will then have one week to reduce his or her associated hours below attendance warning status (10 hours).